 PhD SOCIAL CLUB is thought of as a free peer-to-peer discussion among young scholars, held by PhD students and former PhD and PhD students.
 The PhD SOCIAL CLUB runs parallel to the Rent a Researcher sessions

-The Winter School will be held in English and will provide students
+The Winter School will be held in English and will provide students with 4 credits (to be agreed with the sending universities).

 Participation grants are not available

-December 13, 2022: Application for registration are officially open!
+January 11, 2024: Application for registration are officially open!

-December 30, 2022: Application for registration deadline (or before due to limited availability)
+January 26, 2024: Application for registration deadline (or before due to limited availability)

-Number of attendees accepted: 60
+Number of attendees accepted: 80

-Fee: 130€ (it includes: 2 lunches; coffee breaks; the welcoming aperitif cost; the cost of the participation in the School)
+Fee: 195€ (it includes: 2 lunches; coffee breaks; the welcoming aperitif cost; the cost of the participation in the School)

 Camilla Perrone - Università degli Studi di Firenze

-Francesco Chiodelli - Università degli Studi di Torino
+Francesco Chiodelli - Università di Torino

 Stefano Moroni - Politecnico di Milano